strimzi/kafka-quotas-plugin/README.md

 * `io.strimzi.kafka.quotas:type=StaticQuotaCallback,name=Fetch` shows the currently configured fetch quota
 * `io.strimzi.kafka.quotas:type=StaticQuotaCallback,name=Request` shows the currently configured request quota

+NOTE: Only one quota plugin can be used in Kafka.
+Enabling this plugin, the built-in Kafka quotas plugin will be automatically disabled.
+This means that you won't see per-client quota metrics, but only aggregated quota metrics.

 ### Additional metrics for cluster wide monitoring

 | Name                          | Metric Type | Meaning                                                                        | Type                  | Tags                                          |